Jack Clemo Poetry Competition 2016

 The competition continues to attract entries from around the UK.

 The primary aim is to encourage poetry per se.
-Poetry should not exist in some kind of ghetto land, but it should be out there in the forefront of artistic forms roaring away and making its presence felt.
+We wish to see Christians writing better and better poetry and that poetry should not exist in some kind of ghetto land, but it should be out there in the forefront of artistic forms roaring away and making its presence felt.

 This is the sculpture, made from Cornish stone, and is held by the winner of the competition for a year.